Black Covert Woodland, near Aberystwyth

 To reach the starting point, you need to follow the Lady’s Walk anticlockwise.
 The Gentleman’s Walk is the most strenuous of the Hafod Walks, and you should be reasonably fit with footwear suitable for steep and uneven ground.

-The walks guide contains a map and description of all the walks.
+The leaflet and walks guide contains a map and description of all the walks.

 You can use the network of Public Rights of Way at the Hafod Estate.
 See Ordnance Survey Explorer map 213 for more information.